Graphenehandstoken/GrapheneHandsContract/README.md

 - [Built in Contract Protections](#protections)

 ## About the Team
 The team behind Graphene Hands is comprised of United States Army Vets and Software Engineers from some of the best engineering schools in the world.
-As some of the founding members have served multiple tours in Iraq, the team is very well aware of the need for advancements in prosthetic limbs and re-enabling victims of unfortunate accidents.
-Not only is the team providing an opportunity for investors to benefit from the rise in value from the Graphene Hands Token, investors will also be contributing to a Dev Wallet which will be used to advance Graphene related innovations around
+While this team provides an opportunity for investors to benefit from the rise in value from the Graphene Hands Token, investors will also be contributing to a Dev Wallet which will be used to advance Graphene related innovations around
 - Tactile enabled Graphene Prosthetics and Gameplay wearables
 - Rapid charge Graphene based batteries
 - Wearable technologies leveraging Graphene conductivity